ASR4/ASR4/README.md

 ### Random Facts

-- ☕ Fueled by coffee and curiosity
-- 🤖 Believes AI agents should meet users where they already are
-- 🧳 Building the future of AI-powered travel
+- ☕ Have 6 patents in AI + Computer Vision
+- 🤖 Lived in 8 cities